asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 <img src="/img/mobster-small.png" class="img-responsive" />

 Adopting a mob programming tool is one of the simplest things you can do to improve your mob programming sessions.
-These tools will help to build and maintain good habits when mobbing.
-There are several that exist, but my favorite is [mobster](http://mobster.cc) written by [Dillon Kearns](http://www.dillonkearns.com/).
+These tools will help the team build and maintain good habits when mobbing.
+Several tools exist, but my favorite is [mobster](http://mobster.cc) written by [Dillon Kearns](http://www.dillonkearns.com/).
 The tool encourages consistent switching intervals, ensuring that everyone in the session takes a turn as the driver.
 This increases the overall engagement of the members of the session.
 It also supports disciplined break taking, a very important aspect of mobbing.
 Teams who avoid using a mobbing tool often fall back on old habits making mobbing sessions much less effective.

 ### Experiment with Switching Intervals